ickshonpe/bevy_heterogeneous_texture_atlas_loader/README.md

 1. Create a .ron file in your assets folder.

+    The sprite indices in the output TextureAtlas are ordered implicitly according to the order of the input list sprite rects.

+    The `sprites` field has `NamedSprites` and `AnonymousSprites` variants.

-    Each sprite can be given a unique name that can be used to look up their TextureAtlas index using a weak `Handle<Image>` with the asset_path `"example.png#sprite_name"`.
+*   `NamedSprites` can be given a unique name that can be used to look up their TextureAtlas index using a weak `Handle<Image>` with the asset_path `"example.png#sprite_name"`.

-    ```
+    Use `name: ""` to skip naming a sprite in a `NamedSprites` list

+    ```rust
     (
         // Path to the texture atlas source image file
         path: "example.png",